-Within the limits of the demographic approach, the measurement of dependency illustrated in figure 2 can give a good idea of the tension in the sphere of social protection arising from demographic trends, and its impact on the labour market:
+Within the limits of the demographic approach, the measurement of dependency illustrated in Figure 2 can give a good idea of the tension in the sphere of social protection arising from demographic trends, and its impact on the labour market:

-- Total dependency has fallen over the past 20 years for two raisons: First, baby-boom generations joined the active population, second fertility rates have fallen after 1275; - Total dependency will start to increase again, initially because of smaller inflows of working age population and later, after 2010, because of the retirement of the baby boom generations.
-Elderly people growth will be the principal source of social protection expenditure increase; - Even if there is a reversal of fertility trends, as envisaged by the law ageing scenario (scenario (c)), this will not be sufficient to prevent in the long term, the relative increase in the dependency ratio due to the increase in the proportion of older people.
+- Total dependency has fallen over the past 20 years for two reasons: first, baby-boom generations joined the active population; second, fertility rates have fallen since 1975. - Total dependency will start to increase again, initially because of smaller inflows of working age population and later, after 2010, because of the retirement of the baby-boom generations.
+The growth in elderly people will be the principal source of social protection expenditure increase. - Even if there is a reversal of fertility trends, as envisaged by the low ageing scenario (scenario 'c'), this will not be sufficient to prevent in the long term the relative increase in the dependency ratio due to the increase in the proportion of older people.

-Lefter from:
+Definitions

-Total dependency (i.l.) =

-[65 years and +] + [20-64 years] Repeatency of young people (BY) = lubrief:
+Total dependency (TD) = [0-19 years + 65 years and +] ÷ [20-64 years] Dependency of elderly people (DE) = [65 years and +] ÷ [20-64 years] Dependency of young people (DY) = [0-19 years] ÷ [20-64 years] TD = DE + DY

-[L-13 years] + [26-64 years]

-D=DE+DY

-The evolution of dependency ratios suggests an increase in social expenditure in favour of older (recopie.
+The evolution of dependency ratios suggests an increase in social expenditure in favour of older people.